AbolfazlShia/eita_masjed/README.md

 - Verify user was created via register endpoint

 ### Prayer times not updating
-- Manually call `POST /api/scrape/prayer-times` or set up cron job
+- Check server logs (calculator errors will be logged)
-- Check `data/prayer-times.json` file
+- Ensure system clock/timezone on server is correct
-- Verify `PRAYER_SOURCE_URL` is accessible
+- Restart service to rebuild in-memory cache if necessary

 ---